xbeat/Machine-Learning/README.md

 Categorical variables are a common type of data in many real-world scenarios.
 They represent discrete categories or groups, such as colors, genres, or types of products.
 When performing regression analysis, handling these variables requires special techniques to incorporate them effectively into our models.
 This slideshow will explore various methods to work with categorical variables in regression using Python.

+## Understanding and Addressing Class Imbalance

+Class Imbalance: An Introduction

+Class imbalance occurs when one class in a dataset significantly outnumbers others.
+This phenomenon is common in real-world scenarios, such as fraud detection or disease diagnosis, where the positive class (minority) represents rare events while the negative class (majority) dominates.
+Understanding and addressing class imbalance is crucial for developing effective machine learning models.

+## Mastering SQL in Python with PandaSQL

+Introduction to PandaSQL

+PandaSQL is a powerful library that bridges the gap between SQL and pandas DataFrames in Python.
+It allows users to write SQL queries directly on pandas DataFrames, combining the familiarity of SQL with the flexibility of pandas.

 ## Simple Neural Network Implementation in Python

 Introduction to Neural Networks